Breezy, easy, careless through the Alps

 In Nauders on the Austrian-Italian border you start this cycle tour.
 Quickly you reach the Reschensee near the Etschquelle.
 From here you cycle comfortably past Glurns, the smallest town in Italy, via Merano and Bolzano to the Council City of Trento with its historic cityscape.
 Through picturesque vineyards you cycle to Mori.
 Now, after a short climb of 6 km (90 vertical meters), the Adige Cycle Path takes you to the San Giovani Pass, where you will be rewarded with a fantastic view of Torbole.
-Enjoy an overnight stay on Lake Garda (Cat.
-A in Riva / Cat.B in Arco 5 km) before you will be picked up for your transfer in the morning.
-The summit climb you mastered the previous day you now roll down till you reach the Adige Valley.
-Here you cycle relaxed the Etsch cycle path to your destination Verona.
-The center of the city you can easily reach by train.
-If you are interested in culture, we recommend an extra visit to the Opera Festival in Verona before you start your journey home.
+Look forward to Lake Garda with overnight stay in Riva (Cat.
+A) or in the pretty little town of Arco 5 km from Lake Garda (Cat.
+B).

 1. day Nauders/ Austria Arrival